DeveloPassion/knowii-voice-ai-docs/docs/user-guide/application-data.md

 - The app will find them automatically and make them available in the settings
 - You can then select them from **Settings > Audio**

+### Log Files

+- **logs/**: Folder containing application log files for troubleshooting and diagnostics
+- Log files are automatically generated to track application behavior and errors
+- Useful when reporting issues or debugging problems
+- See the [Support page](../support#how-to-find-log-files) for information on using log files when reporting issues

 ## Managing Application Data

 ### Backing Up Your Data